JeroenBoersma/docker-compose-development/README.md

         - add `127.0.0.1 test.project.dev` to your hosts file `/etc/hosts`
         - add `127.0.0.1 mail.dev` to your hosts file `/etc/hosts`
 - open your browser and type test.project.dev
-- add your own new project in workspace `customer/project/htdocs` (no need to restart, this will work out of the box) open http://customer.project.dev/ in your browser (if you do not have dnsmasq, you have to add your hosts file).
+- add your project in workspace `customer/project/htdocs` (no need to restart, this will work out of the box) open http://customer.project.dev/ in your browser (if you do not have dnsmasq, you have to add your hosts file manually).
-- find all sent mail from your app by opening http://mail.dev/
+- all mail is sent to http://mail.dev/

 Database
 ---

 The default user/pass for the database is root/toor.
-To manage database run `docker exec -it development_db_1 mysql -p`
+To manage database run `./bin/mysql -p`

-You can access the database from your app by adding `db` as hostname and your create user/pass/database.
+You can access the database in your app use `db` as hostname.

 Redis
 ---

-To use redis, use `redis` as hostname from your app.
+To use redis, use `redis` as hostname in the config of your app.

-To flush redis ` echo flushall | docker exec development_redis_1 redis-cli`

 Console
 ---

-If you want run a console php.
+If you want run a console to run php commands.
-`docker exec development_phpfpm_1 su - app`
+`./bin/console`

 Cron
 ---

-If you use cronjobs in your app, you can add the from your host machine.
+If you use cronjobs in your app, you can add them on your host machine.
 `docker ps | grep development_phpfpm && docker exec development_phpfpm_1 su app [YOURCOMMANDHERE]`

 For instance, if you must run a Magento cronjob.